dabeaz/curio/docs/reference.rst

      - A boolean flag that indicates whether or not the task was cancelled.
    * - ``t.terminated``
      - A boolean flag that indicates whether or not the task has terminated.
-   * - ``t.cancel_pending``
-     - An instance of a pending cancellation exception.
-Raised on the next blocking operation.
-   * - ``t.allow_cancel``
-     - A boolean flag that indicates whether or not cancellation exceptions can be delivered.
-       This is better controlled using the ``disable_cancellation()`` function as opposed to being set directly.

 Task Groups
 -----------